awsdocs/amazon-sns-developer-guide/doc_source/simulate-issue-replay-events-for-recovery.md

 1. To view the recovered attributes, return to the Amazon DynamoDB console\.

-1. To disable replay, return to the AWS Lambda console and disable the Amazon SQS event event source trigger for `ReplayFunction`\.
+1. To disable replay, return to the AWS Lambda console and disable the Amazon SQS event source trigger for `ReplayFunction`\.